jwnwilson/Kill_the_marvel_universe/README.md

   degree algorithm already implemented so will need to investigate graph to make sure it's built correctly

-- (Done)  After analysing the data, looks like the results could be correct but the amount of comic relations on each character is limited to 20 on initial API call I thought I checked this as per my notes, will have to go through characters for > 20 relations and make additional calls to get their extra relations
+- (DONE) After analysing the data, looks like the results could be correct but the amount of comic relations on each character is limited to 20 on initial API call I thought I checked this as per my notes, will have to go through characters for > 20 relations and make additional calls to get their extra relations

+- (DONE) Added comic API scraping and after loading all the comic data got much more expected results

 - Clean up project, remove redundant code, write tests and update coverage